junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 He sits by the gate of the city until the dawn breaks, letting his mind float away in a trance.

-Dean blinks slowly as the night sky shift slowly to brighter color, the dark blue dyed over by golden cloud from the east.
+Dean blinks slowly as the night sky gradually shifts to a brighter color, the dark blue dyed over by golden clouds from the east.
 The sun rises over the horizon.

 There is another source of light approaching slowly from the west.
-Lightening cracks the distant sky, accompanied by a tumbling roar of thunder.
+Lightning cracks the distant sky, accompanied by a tumbling roar of thunder.
 From the light brighter than the rising sun, a figure emerges on the land of wilderness, moving toward the city from afar.

-The land outside the gate is flat with desert, muffling the image of the man with flying slow sand.
+The land outside the gate is flat with desert, muffling the image of the man with slowly flying sand.
 But the light radiating from his figure pierces through the dust, as steady as the north star.

 Dean squints at the coming figure, wondering who that might be.
 He stands up from the ground, smoothing his cloth, waiting for the newcomer.

 The man walks faster than Dean expects, or maybe he isn't walking, not really.
 He is also no ordinary man, for when he enters the clear view, Dean can see a pair of giant black wings spreading behind his back.
 Black as midnight, spreading wide into the sky when he travels through the land.
 He folds it closer when he approaches the city.

-Dean can't help himself from staring.
+Dean can't help but stare.
 It's the most beautiful thing he's ever seen.
 The light, the wings, the man.

 "You're an angel."
 He hears himself saying, through his dry lips.
-His brain falls blank, knowing nothing else to do but staring at the newcomer.
+His brain goes blank, knowing nothing else to do but stare at the newcomer.

 The angel wears a long black tunic, with a tan linen robe on the outside, much like the men in the city.
 Dean wouldn't know he isn't local just from the dressing.
-But somehow, these clothes seem quite fitting on him, could easily blend in the city, but also doesn't make him any less celestial.
+But somehow, these clothes seem quite fitting on him, could easily blend in the city, but also don't make him any less celestial.
 His face is devastatingly handsome, with eyes so heavenly blue.
 Dazzling blue light lingers in his eyes for a moment longer, before it dims into pupils that look as beautiful as the purest sapphire.

 A belt tightens on his waist, displaying quietly a trim, well-built figure underneath.
 Dean stops his train of thought and drags his eyes back up to his face.

 "I am Castiel, Angel of the Lord."
 The angel announces with a low voice, looking at Dean bluntly without blinking.

-"I'm Dean, Son of John, Brother of Sam."
-Dean tells him nervously, running directly into that pair of intense eyes, feeling his skin start crawling, but he holds the gaze.
+"I'm Dean, Son of John, Brother of Sam," Dean tells him nervously, running directly into that pair of intense eyes, feeling his skin start crawling, but he holds the gaze.

 "Are you a citizen of Sodom?"
 Castiel asks.

 "Yes, born and raised, for two decades."
 Dean nods uneasily, almost ashamed of admitting his connection to this city.
 He swallows, troubled by the querying look in the angel's eyes.
-His fingers fidget around the skirt of his own tunic, his eyes shift between Castiel's eyes, lips and the wings behind him.
+His fingers fidget around the skirt of his own tunic, his eyes shift between Castiel's eyes, lips, and the wings behind him.

 "Then you may lead the way, for I bear the order of inspecting the city."
 Castiel looks over his shoulder, at the city behind the gate.

-The sun has risen, the city is wakening to a bright morning.
+The sun has risen, and the city is waking to a bright morning.
 The men of the city walk onto the street, the cheerful mundane chatters buzzing in the air.

 Dean half turns, following his gaze, seeing what he's looking at.
 "Are you not here rescuing the angel visited yesterday?"
 He blurts out.

 Castiel pulls his gaze back onto Dean's face with more focus.
 "Rescue?
 Why would an angel require rescue from a city of mankind?"
 His face is stern with concentration, the eyebrows slightly knitting together.

 "You don't know men of Sodom, I do.
 They're... unfriendly, to the outsiders, especially angels."
-Dean lowers his voice, glancing nervously behind him, slowing down whenever one standing too close to the gate where they might be overheard.
+Dean lowers his voice, glancing nervously behind him, slowing down whenever someone is standing too close to the gate where they might be overheard.
 His heart pounds rapidly inside his chest.
 "They are ruthless, and dangerous.
-I don't know what happened to the angel came yesterday, but I heard him screaming.
+I don't know what happened to the angel coming yesterday, but I heard him screaming.
 I fear the worst has happened."

-Dean swallows hard, searching Castiel's face, looking for a sign of hesitation but fail to find one.
+Dean swallows hard, searching Castiel's face, looking for a sign of hesitation, but fails to find one.
 "Please don't go into the city.
-If you have to, you can stay in my house.
+If you have to, you can stay at my house.
 You will be safe as long as my father is not there.
 My brother is not like them."

 "No." Castiel looks at him straight, and says plainly, "Your offer is appreciated, yet that shall not be necessary.
 I will go to the square, and announce my arrival to the people of the city.
-My safety will not be of concern, for I am a warrior in my garrison, I had fought evil from Hell.
+My safety will not be of concern, for I am a warrior in my garrison, and I have fought evil from Hell.
 No mankind would be equivalent."
 He lifts his chin with pride.

 "All the angels coming before today must have thought the same, did Heaven not notice that none of them returned?"
 Dean urges, frowning deeply, worried.
 "You've never been to Sodom.
 Those people are strong; they have powerful weapons and tools.
 I don't want to see any more angels get hurt --"

 Castiel waves him off.
 "I have decided.
 Now I shall go to the square to fulfill my order."

-"Then at least allow me be with you during your stay," Dean says quickly.
+"Then at least allow me to be with you during your stay," Dean says quickly.
 "I'm familiar with the city.
 I can be your guide."

 Castiel nods.
 "So shall it be."